awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_GetSession.md

  ** [recentIntentSummaryView](#API_runtime_GetSession_ResponseSyntax) **   <a name="lex-runtime_GetSession-response-recentIntentSummaryView"></a>
 An array of information about the intents used in the session\.
 The array can contain a maximum of three summaries\.
 If more than three intents are used in the session, the `recentIntentSummaryView` operation contains information about the last three intents used\.
+If you set the `checkpointLabelFilter` parameter in the request, the array contains only the intents with the specified label\.
 Type: Array of [IntentSummary](API_runtime_IntentSummary.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 3 items\.